 Gallery 1988 (West) presents Crazy for Cult X, an art show honoring cult film favorites.
 My contribution pays tribute to Monty Python and the Holy Grail with “King of the Britons.”
 Characters and phrases are intertwined into an illuminated manuscript presentation.
-Limited edition signed prints available at the reception and later in the online shop.

 Now available: Speed Demon vinyl sticker in the ChetArt shop.